dotnet/Open-XML-SDK/docs/Features.md

 # Features

 Features are a new concept in v2.14 and later that allows for behavior and state to be contained within the document or part.
-This is accessed via `OpenXmlPartContainer.Features` property and a document's features will be inherited into a part.
-All elements within a part will have a read-only access to the part's features (and thus the document's as well).
+This is accessed via `Features` property  on packages, parts, and elements.
+Elements inherit part features, and parts inherit package features.

+This is inspired by the pattern ASP.NET Core uses to modify behavior of HttpContext: https://learn.microsoft.com/aspnet/core/fundamentals/request-features

 ## Current Features